Prag8855/aab/content/guides/abmeldung-deregister-in-berlin.md

 They also help you cancel your [TV tax](/glossary/Rundfunkbeitrag), your health insurance, and your other contracts.

-It's a little expensive, but it lets you focus on other problems.
+It's not cheap, but it lets you focus on other problems.

 ## What happens when you deregister